-Having a space like a Facebook group will provide an open door to you and each other.
+A space like a Facebook group will provide an open door for you and each other.
 It helps to build trust when you know you can reach out and connect.

 4 Pillars to a successful mastermind

 Expectations – Setting clear expectations for the time meeting together and between meetings will help keep everyone on the same page.
-Making sure they are clear before they join will also allow you to filter those who are a good fit vs those who are not.
-Do they know what they are going to get out of a mastermind as well as what they are expected to contribute?
+Making sure they are clear before they join will also allow you to filter those who are a good fit vs. those who are not.
+Do they know what they will get out of a mastermind and what they are expected to contribute?

-Trust – Being able to trust the members (and you) is the first step to success in your mastermind.
+Trust – Trusting the members (and you) is the first step to success in your mastermind.
 Everyone needs to feel permission to be vulnerable and comfortable sharing their challenges.
 Knowing what is said there will stay there … and that ideas will not be stolen or shared is key to a successful mastermind.

 Commitment – Keeping members consistently engaged will move the needle further, faster.
-In fact, when people are committed to attending the calls or being fully present in a live mastermind, they will see larger results in a shorter amount of time.
+When people are committed to attending the calls or being fully present in a live mastermind, they will see more significant results in less time.

-Encouragement – People will get stuck, frustrated and overwhelmed at times so being sensitive to where people are at and supporting them through it will keep people moving forward.
-Sometimes we need to focus on the mindset of the person to help them get results and not just problem solve.
+Encouragement – People will get stuck, frustrated, and overwhelmed at times, so being sensitive to where people are and supporting them through it will keep them moving forward.
+Sometimes we need to focus on the person's mindset to help them get results and not just problem-solving.
 Set a tone in your leadership so people know how to give and receive constructive feedback.

 There are various strategies for masterminds as it depends on what you want to accomplish.